hackmak/GoL-MIPS/README.md

 ###### Update
 This version includes the same 9 patterns as the original code but with added functionalities:

-- allows the user to create his/her own patterns by entering pixel coordinates (complete with input validation)
+- allows the user to create his/her own patterns by entering pixel coordinates
+- input validation for menu choices and pixel coordinates.
+Will not let user input duplicate coordinates.

 __*Check the wiki for more information on the Game of Life and implementation details.__